Segun98/My-portfolio-Reactjs/README.md

 # My-portfolio-Reactjs
-My portfolio - ReactJs, Expressjs.
+My portfolio - Made with ReactJs, Expressjs, MailGun and Nodemailer to send email, font awesome for icons